Seminal vesicles: Disease

-Diseases of the seminal vesicles as opposed to that of prostate gland are extremely rare and are infrequently reported in the medical literature.
+Diseases of the seminal vesicles, in contrast to diseases of the prostate gland, are extremely rare and are infrequently reported in the medical literature.

 Congenital anomalies associated with the seminal vesicles include failure to develop, either completely (agenesis) or partially (hypoplasia), and cysts.
 Failure of the vesicles to form is often associated with absent vas deferens, or an abnormal connection between the vas deferens and the ureter.
 The seminal vesicles may also be affected by cysts, amyloidosis, and stones.
 Stones or cysts that become infected, or obstruct the vas deferens or seminal vesicles, may require surgical intervention.

 Seminal vesiculitis (also known as spermatocystitis) is an inflammation of the seminal vesicles, most often caused by bacterial infection.
 Symptoms can include vague back or lower abdominal pain; pain of the penis, scrotum or peritoneum; painful ejaculation; blood in the semen on ejaculation; irritative and obstructive voiding symptoms; and impotence.
 Infection may be due to sexually transmitted infections, as a complication of a procedure such as prostate biopsy.
 It is usually treated with antibiotics.
 If a person experiences ongoing discomfort, transurethral seminal vesiculoscopy may be considered.
 Intervention in the form of drainage through the skin or surgery may also be required if the infection becomes an abscess.
 The seminal vesicles may also be affected by tuberculosis, schistosomiasis and hydatid disease.
 These diseases are investigated, diagnosed and treated according to the underlying disease.

 Benign tumours of the seminal vesicles are rare.
 When they do occur, they are usually papillary adenomata and cystadenomata.
 They do not cause elevation of tumour markers and are usually diagnosed based on examination of tissue that has been removed after surgery.
 Primary adenocarcinoma, although rare, constitutes the most common malignant tumour of the seminal vesicles; that said, malignant involvement of the vesicles is typically the result of local invasion from an extra-vesicular lesion.
 When adenocarcinoma occurs, it can cause blood in the urine, blood in the semen, painful urination, urinary retention, or even urinary obstruction.
 Adenocarcinomata are usually diagnosed after they are excised, based on tissue diagnosis.
 Some produce the tumour marker Ca-125, which can be used to monitor for reoccurrence afterwards.
 Even rarer neoplasms include sarcoma, squamous cell carcinoma, yolk sac tumour, neuroendocrine carcinoma, paraganglioma, epithelial stromal tumours and lymphoma.